FAQ: COVID-19 Basics for Transplant Patients

 Should I continue to take my immunosuppressive medications?

 Yes.
-However, if you develop any signs of illness, such as fever or respiratory symptoms, contact your medical team for guidance on whether to continue these medications as well as whether to seek care.
+If you develop any signs of illness, such as fever or respiratory symptoms, contact your medical team for guidance on whether to continue these medications as well as whether to seek care.
 If you have any questions about your regimen, check with your doctor.

 Yes, organ procurement organizations test all potential deceased donors for COVID-19 prior to offering the organs for transplant.

-Will living organ donation be safe during the pandemic?
+Is living organ donation safe during the pandemic?

 All living donors are tested for COVID-19 the week prior to surgery and are advised to quarantine at home until they are admitted to the hospital for the procedure.
 All patients, including donors and recipients, are also tested at the time of admission.

-National Kidney Registry donors should receive the vaccine, if available to them, at least seven days before surgery, so that entire chains aren't jeopardized and there's time to observe for any reaction.
+National Kidney Registry donors should receive the vaccine at least seven days before surgery, so that entire chains aren't jeopardized and there's time to observe for any reaction.